 Although my hotel provided a wonderful view of Pendle Hill I didn’t get a chance to experience the 6.5-mile hike.
 It is on my travel ‘to do list’ for my next trip to Northern England and based on several conversations, I’d recommend the hike for anyone who enjoys a good walk and a bit of witch history!

 It’s just not right to visit England and not enjoy afternoon tea at least once.
-I indulged in a scrumptious afternoon tea at Opus One at the Radisson Blu which is located in the historic Free Trade Hall and the original home to the Hallé Orchestra.
+I indulged in a scrumptious afternoon tea at Opus One at the Radisson Blu which is located in the historic Free Trade Hall and the original home to the Hallé Orchestra in Manchester.
 The beautiful Opus One Bar and Restaurant offers indoor dining and an enclosed patio with views of Albert Square.

 As well as serving a traditional Afternoon Tea, Opus One at the Radisson Blu offers a gluten-free and vegan option.
 They also offer a Gentleman’s Afternoon tea, with mini Yorkshire puddings, warm pork pie with mini fish & chips, rustic sandwiches, and scones.
 Along with your tea, you can also add a glass of champagne or a pint of beer.

 While the sweet treats were delicious, my favorites were the finger sandwiches and the scones with clotted cream and preserves.
 The scones were moist and delicious (which is not easy with gluten-free) and not like anything I have tried in the States.
 I think I’ve been spoiled forever for a proper scone and will be on the lookout for one that compares for a long time.